 The demand for face masks for medical workers is huge.
 Hospitals and governments are outbidding each other on a global scale.
 So what about healthy designers who want to leave their house for a walk, shopping, or who want go for a run?
 They improvise something themselves.
 Around the world people are showing their home made facial protection online.

-WARNING: these masks are not proven protection against infection
+Note: fabric masks are not proven protection against infection

 Femke van Gemert, waste textiles artist, did some research and tried her hand at one of the many (many many) DIY-videos on youtube.
 She used simple materials found around her house.

 Although these masks are definitely are not safe around COVID-19 patients and they offer some protection.
 According to doctor K. Wong from Hong Kong it is important is that the mask is made from two layers of cloth with some sort of filter in between.
 For this replaceable filter normal kitchen cleaning paper can be used.
-The top layer should be made from non woven synthetic material (like some laundry bags from hotels, give away shopping bags etc).
+The top layer should be made from non-woven synthetic material (like some laundry bags from hotels, give away shopping bags etc).
 The other layer can be made from an old pillow cover, a handkerchief or an old cotton shawl.
-As long as you able to breath through it.
+As long as you are able to breathe through it.

 Check out Femke’s attempt:

-On Youtube many videos explain how to make face masks yourself.
+On Youtube, many videos explain how to make face masks yourself.